89Mods/VRC-CDP1802/UnityShader/README.md

 "CRT" is the Custom Render Texture used by the emulator as RAM.
 It is set up in a very particular way.
 Do not modify!

+"ReadableMemoryCRT" is the contents of the CRT converted into a image.
+Usefull for reading CPU memory bytes in a surface shader.

 The folder "PutTheseOnChestBone" contains two prefabs that constitute the input layer for the emulator.
 Without it, the emulator cannot be started or controlled.

-"PSDMat" simply displays the contents of the emulator's memory.
+"MemoryMonitor" simply displays the contents of the emulator's memory.
 Apply to a Quad to use as a debug view.

 "TTY" is the stdout of the emulator.
 All text printed by the program appears here.
 Apply to a Quad anywhere on the avatar/world.